Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Discussion

 We have introduced the magnetic alignment parameter $\zeta$ as a proxy of the disordered-to-ordered $B$-field ratio on a pixel-to-pixel basis (see Sec.\, \ref{subsubsec:Dthetamethods}).
 The analysis of the $\zeta$ alignment maps allowed us to compare the disordered-to-ordered $B$-field ratio difference between FIR and radio polarimetric observations.
 Our results indicate that spiral galaxies have a dominant large-scale $B$-field with a $\zeta>0.8$ across their disk.
 We found that the FIR $B$-field is $2-75$\% more disordered than the radio $B$-field across the galaxy disk.

 Individual measurements with $\zeta\neq1$ indicates that angular dispersion may be due to a) $B$-field variations below the physical scale of the beam of the observations, and/or b) $B$-field variations from some physical mechanisms larger than the physical scale of the beam of the observations.
 For the latter, systematic angular dispersion across several beams are expected, while random angular dispersion between beams can indicate the signature of small-scale $B$-fields.
 The azimuthally-averaged $\zeta$ radial profiles, $\zeta$($R$), allow us to identify the variation of the disordered-to-ordered magnetic field in the spiral galaxies of our sample.
-Variations of $\zeta$(R) indicates deviations from the axisymmetric large-scale ordered $B$-field at scales larger than the beam of the observations.
-Angular variations larger than the beams of our observations can be driven by tangled random $B$-fields, $B$-field instabilities (Parker loops), and/or gas dynamics due to winds, outflows, supernovas, galaxy dynamics, or galaxy interactions.
-Angular variations smaller than the beam of our observations can be driven by tangled random $B$-fields due to star-formation, supernovas, or molecular clouds, increase of gas turbulence due to galaxy interaction or gas dynamics.
+Variations of $\zeta(R)$ indicate deviations from the axisymmetric large-scale ordered $B$-field at scales larger than the beam of the observations.
+Angular variations larger than the beams of our observations can be driven by tangled random $B$-fields, $B$-field instabilities (Parker loops), and/or gas dynamics due to winds, outflows, supernovae, galaxy dynamics, or galaxy interactions.
+Angular variations smaller than the beam of our observations can also be driven by tangled random $B$-fields due to star-formation, supernovae, or the increase of gas turbulence due to galaxy interaction or gas dynamics.

 \citet[][SALSA~IV]{SALSAIV} analyzed the trends of the FIR polarization fraction with the column density as a proxy to estimate the random $B$-fields in the ISM.
 SALSA~IV showed that the spiral galaxies have a relative increase of isotropic random FIR $B$-fields driven by star-forming regions in the spiral arms.
-Section \ref{subsec:DIS_PA} have shown that the FIR and radio polarized emission trace different components of the $B$-field in the disk of galaxies.
+Sec.\,\ref{subsec:DIS_PA} have shown that the FIR and radio polarized emission trace different components of the $B$-field in the disk of galaxies.
 In addition, $\Delta\zeta$ showed that the FIR $B$-field has is $2-75$\% more disordered than the radio $B$-field as measured by the independent measurements of $\zeta$.
 These results suggest that the $B$-field observations associated to dense, dusty, star-forming regions are less ordered than warmer, less-dense regions of the ISM.